gctools-outilsgc/aurora-website/src/docs/en/notifications/queries.md

 ### Pagination

-Retrieving too much data on a single request is not practical and may break your app.
-Pagination exists to solve this problem, allowing the client to specify how many items it wants.
+Retrieving too much data on a single request is not practical and may break your application.
+Pagination solves this problem, allowing the client to specify how many items it wants.

 The simple way defined in the GraphQL pagination documentation is to slice the results using two parameters: `first`, which returns the first n items and `skip`, which skips the first n items.